Parent article: Best Cheap Electric Guitars

 Instead, I'll direct you to guitars that, in my experience, are perfectly adept at handling the heavier metal tones while not having to rely on gimmicky "metal" designs to simply look the part.

-These are serious guitars that are both heavy-hitting and genuinely classy.
+These are the best guitars for metal that are both heavy-hitting and genuinely classy.

 A Couple Favorites